dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 #### API review of a new intrinsic `static class`es

-Review will be facilitated by GitHub Issues requests.
+Review will be facilitated by GitHub Pull requests to amend the Approved API section of this document.

-API reviews will be completed within the CoreFX project.

 A separate GitHub Issue will be created for the review of each intrinsic `static class`.
 This allows design and review team to review separately.
 This allows review complexity to be kept manageable.
 The O(N^2) nature of the review process will be kept to